 I stepped in the door and looked around.
 This was supposed to be my house too.
 In fact he bought this for me.
 I was a little inwardly shocked at my previous ungratefulness.
 I never even told him thank you, just ran off and well, never mind all that now.
 I bit my nail for a minute while Dave gently closed the door, glanced at me incredulously, then went off down a hallway shaking his head.
 He always managed to embarrass me with his outward, obvious disgust at my existence.

-Chris grinned at me, he always found it amusing how Dave and I aggravated each other.
+Chris finally grinned at me and I exhaled.
 He looked so cute sitting there with his khaki pants and light-blue short-sleeved button down tucked out.
 He had his ankle propped up over his other knee with a tan-fabric flip-flop dangling from his toe.
 Even his toenails were perfect.
-His hair was short, how I liked it and he was clean-shaven.
+His hair was very short instead of the usual wind-blown floppy mess in his eyes.
+I liked it and he was clean-shaven.
 It was almost as if he knew I was coming.
 Then I suddenly realized he was probably so well groomed for “Disney”, ugh, he couldn’t possible be serious about her, I knew him better than that.
-He leaned back so comfortable on his new couch.
+He leaned back so comfortable on his new white couch…not a stain on it.
 I didn’t even know how it felt to sit on it yet.
 I just wanted to go and fall into his arms and have a glass of wine and watch Netflix with him while Zoe looked at her books.
 But that wasn’t happening today, or ever.
 “Where’s Zoe?”
 I said.

 “She’s playing on her iPad in her room” he said.